SWEG-2016EC-Batch/Logicians/ETS1241_Sara_Redwan/mile.md

 # Algorithm:

- Step 1: Start the program.
+Step 1.
+Start the program.

- Step 2: Print "Enter your fuel tank capacity of the car in gallons"
+Step 2.
+Declare `fuel_capacity`, `mile_per_gallon`, `total_mile` using `float` data type.

- Step 3: Input fuel_capacity` from the user
+Step 3.
+Prompt the user to enter the amount of `fuel_capacity`.
+Step 4.
+Put the `fuel_capacity` in `fuel_capacity` variable.
+Step 5.
+Validate the input; if it is invalid,go to step 3, otherwise proceed to step 6.

- Step 4: Print "Enter the number of miles per gallon the car can be driven"
+Step 6.
+Prompt the user to enter the length of mile it can be driven per gallon.

- Step 5: Input miles_per_gallon` from the user

- Step 6: Calculate Total_miles_travel` as: Total_miles_travel = fuel_capacity * miles_per_gallon
+Step 7.
+Put the mile in `mile_per_gallon` variable.
+Step 8.
+Validate the input; if it is invalid, go to step 7, otherwise proceed to step 9.
+Step 9.
+Do operation `fuel_capacity * mile_per_gallon` and put it in `total_mile` variable.

- Step 7: Print  Total_miles_travel
+Step 10.
+Print `total_mile` variable.

- Step 8: End the program.
+Step 11.
+Stop the program.

  # Flowchart
 ```mermaid